 - LASIK: The shape of the cornea is changes so that it can focus light rays more precisely on the retina.
 The surgeon makes a thin, hinged flap in your cornea.
 This exposes the central layers of your cornea, and a precise specialised laser is used to sculpt the cornea into a different shape.
 The surgeon then returns the flap to its original position.

 - Photorefractive keratectomy (PRK): In this surgery, the surgeon removes the epithelium of the cornea, without a hinge or flap.
 This exposes the central layers of your cornea, and a precise specialised laser is used to sculpt the cornea into a different shape.
 The epithelium then grows back naturally, conforming to your cornea’s new shape.

 Along with the benefits, all surgeries have their own sets of risks and complications.
 Therefore, talk to your ophthalmologist about all the risks and complications, and to assess whether you are suitable for any of these options.

 How can Astigmatism be prevented?

 It is important to avoid eye-rubbing as much as possible, as it can cause and worsen astigmatism.
 Treatment of allergy is important to reduce itchiness, which is a trigger for eye rubbing.

 If not treated, distorted or blurred vision due to Astigmatism is likely to continue for a lifetime.
 Treatment is usually straightforward in most patients with glasses, contact lenses, or laser vision surgery.

-Dr Parth Shah is a Sydney-based ophthalmologist known for his experience in providing treatment for eye problems, including Astigmatism.
+Dr Parth Shah is a Canberra-based ophthalmologist known for his experience in providing treatment for eye problems, including Astigmatism.
 He is thorough in his knowledge of modern techniques and implements them in patient care.